-Because the faculty of a department or equivalent academic unit is the primary judge of the qualifications of its members, peer evaluation is essential in recommendations for appointment, renewal of appointment, tenure, and promotion.
-All peer recommendations regarding any individual holding faculty rank in a department shall, therefore, originate within the faculty of that department.
-Individual departments at Clemson University establish written procedures and committee structures in order to facilitate peer evaluation.
+Because the regular faculty of a department or equivalent academic unit is the primary judge of the qualifications of its members, peer evaluation is essential in recommendations for appointment, renewal of appointment, tenure, and promotion.
+All peer recommendations regarding any individual holding Faculty rank in a department shall, therefore, originate within the regular faculty of that department.
+Individual departments at Clemson University must establish and utilize written procedures and committee structures with defined membership in order to facilitate peer evaluation.
 These written procedures must incorporate attention to "Best Practices for a Performance Review System for Faculty" (Appendix E).
+Departmental regular faculty determine the tenure, promotion and reappointment standards, as well as procedures for electing the tenure, promotion and reappointment committee and the procedures the committee must follow.
+These will be stipulated in a Department's Tenure, Promotion and Reappointment document that is distinct from Department or unit bylaws.
+Departmental policies must include the following: voting rights on a committee making recommendations concerning tenure are limited to tenured regular faculty; voting rights on a committee making a recommendation concerning promotion to rank or appointment at a rank are limited to regular faculty with equivalent or higher rank.
+The Tenure, Promotion, and Reappointment document containing written policies, procedures, and committee structures must be approved by the regular faculty; department chair, school director or unit head; and Provost.
+The Tenure, Promotion, and Reappointment document as well as the identities of those members comprised by the committee reviewing tenure, promotion, and reappointment must promptly be made available to the candidate upon request to the department chair, school director, or unit head.

 All personnel matters are confidential and a matter of trust.
-The departmental committee(s) reviewing appointment, promotion, and tenure matters shall be composed of full-time faculty members excluding individuals who, as administrators, have input into personnel decisions such as appointment, tenure, and promotion.
-Initial recommendations on personnel decisions are made by the faculty peer review committee and the department chair.
+The departmental committee(s) reviewing appointment, promotion, and tenure matters shall be composed of full-time regular_faculty members excluding individuals who, as administrators, have input into personnel decisions such as appointment, tenure, and promotion.
+The size of the tenure, promotion and reappointment committee may vary from one academic unit to another; however, the committee must have a minimum of three members.
+In cases in which the department does not have enough regular faculty members to constitute a tenure, promotion and reappointment committee, the full departmental regular faculty will elect regular faculty members from other departments who are qualified to serve on the tenure, promotion and reappointment committee.
+Initial recommendations on personnel decisions are made by the tenure, promotion and reappointment committee and the department chair.
 In cases where there is no department chair, the administrative recommendation is made by the school director.
 From the remainder of this section (D) through Section J, references to chair should be understood to refer to the school director if and only if there is no departmental chair.